Building community through the magic of harmony singing.

 🌹 🎶 Katie's Approach

-Katie has directed sessions for over 20 choirs across London, including five hospitals and organisations including Sing for Water, NHS England & St Christopher's Hospice.
+Katie has directed sessions for over 20 London choirs, including five hospitals and has directed large scale events including Sing for Water, Festival of Peace Croydon and St Christopher's Hospice.
 A fully insured, DBS checked member of the Natural Voice Network, she believes everyone has a voice and is committed to leading safe, inclusive choirs with people of all genders, cultures and creeds with zero tolerance for any form of prejudice.

 Because Singing Can and Does Change the World...